sphinx.ext.autodoc – Include documentation from docstrings

 If True, the default argument values of functions will be not evaluated on generating document.
 It preserves them as is in the source code.

-New in version 4.0: Added as an experimental feature.
+Added in version 4.0: Added as an experimental feature.
 This will be integrated into autodoc core in the future.

 autodoc_warningiserror